tevon4613/ffxi/whm-guide.md

 ## Gear

-This guide focuses mostly on beginning gear, with notes on a few key pieces and job-specific equipment (JSE) that you want to upgrade.
+This guide focuses mostly on beginning gear, with notes on a few key pieces and job-specific equipment (JSE) that you should upgrade.
 For complete gear recommendations and sets, see [the FFXIAH WHM guide, v3](https://ffxiah.com/forum/topic/55005/on-healing-hands-a-comprehensive-whm-guide-v3/).

 ### Basic Sets and Their Priorities

-Your immediate goal is to start building three basic sets, and aim for some minimum stats with each one:
+Your immediate goal is to start building three basic sets, and reach some minimum stat values with each one:

 1. Precast (30 Fast Cast)
 	* This set should be automatically equipped before you cast spells.
 Other sets are also referred to as "midcast" sets.
-	* For now, you'll also use this set for -na spells and Raises to minimize their recast times.
+	* For now, you'll also use this set for -na spells and Raise spells to minimize their recast times.
 2. Healing (30 Cure Potency)
-	* Your biggest goal is to get 30 Cure Potency.
+	* Your biggest goal is to get 30 Cure Potency by any combination of gear possible.
-	* Equip items with -Enmity or Conserve MP in other slots
+	* Equip items with -Enmity or Conserve MP in other slots.
-3. Idle (-20 Damage Taken, 2 Refresh)
+3. Idle (-20 Damage Taken, +2 Refresh)
 	* Yes, you want a [Defending Ring](https://www.bg-wiki.com/ffxi/Defending_Ring) eventually, just like every other job.
-	* Equip items with high DEF or Magic Evasion in other slots.
 	* Consider purchasing a pair of [Herald's Gaiters](https://www.bg-wiki.com/ffxi/Herald%27s_Gaiters) for idle movement speed.
 Running away is great for avoiding damage!
+	* Your GearSwap lua file should automatically equip this set after finishing any other action.
+	* Equip items with high DEF or Magic Evasion in other slots.

 When you have at least those three sets ready, start building a few more: